xXleowXx/gitlab-charts/doc/development/dependencies.md

 ## Upstream chart dependencies

-These are dependencies bundled into the `charts` folder as `.tgz` files during packaging or prior to a deployment of the git checkout, and are downloaded copies of charts available in public repositories.
+These are dependencies bundled into the `charts` folder as `.tgz` files during packaging or prior to a deployment of the source branch, and are downloaded copies of charts available in public repositories.
 The versions and locations from where these are downloaded is controlled by the `requirements.yml` file.

 ### Update upstream chart dependency